 |Our e-mail addresses are spelled out here in a way designed to trick spam-bots.
 You are smarter than they are so of course you know how to return the address to a usable format.|

 knittinganswerlady at gmail dot com Naturally, you must return it to a normal format using the @ sign and running everything together.
 I have presented it this way to outsmart spambots which have become really annoying.
-If you have a hotmail address for me, it is still good but I am transitioning to this new one so please add it to your address book and delete the other.
-Hotmail usually works but some good e-mail has been getting blocked or lost and I'd rather avoid that.
-If you have a yahoo address for me, delete it.
-Yahoo has become impossible for me and I no longer use it.
+If you have a hotmail address for me, please delete it.
+I am no longer using it.
+If you have a yahoo address for me, delete it, too.

 I now have a a Facebook presence, though I think I am the last woman in America to do so.
 You can find me at

 if you wish to be friends, my Facebook id is

 If you just search for Kate Winslow, there are quite a few of us but I am listed as having gone to school at UHUH which is an inside joke that by happenstance makes me easier to find.